Do you know your aerobike from your sportive bike? Or your racer from your time trialer? Here’s how dropbar bikes differ.

 The material make-up of Sportive bikes tends to be different from pure race models.
 The tubes are designed to ‘give’ a little bit.
 Less stiff, more comfy.

 Gearing is lower to help cope with big hills without the need for speed.
-Wheels are still lightweight but more robust and with no aerodynamic properties.
+Wheels are still lightweight but more robust and with little in terms of aerodynamic properties.

-Disc brakes are also becoming more popular in this type of bike.
+Disc brakes and larger clearances (for wider tyrers )are also becoming more popular in this type of bike.

 Finishing kit is more about comfort but again still light enough to not affect overall weight.

-In short, a sportive bike is a more comfortable race bike.
-Consider one if head down all out speed and super light weight isn’t a priority but comfort is.
+In short, a sportive / endurance bike is a more comfortable race bike.
+Consider one if head down all out speed and super light weight isn’t a priority but comfort on longer rides is.

 Good for: long distances in high hills.